-Further information on this segmental restatement can be found in note 5 to the Condensed Consolidated Financial Statements where, to enable comparisons with prior period performance, historical segment information for the periods ended 30 June 2017 and 31 December 2017 are restated in accordance with the revised segmental reporting structure.
-All discussion within this Interim Report and Accounts on segmental results reflects this revised structure, the reclassification of Central Corporate Costs and the resultant prior period restatements.
+Further information on this segmental restatement can be found in note 5 to the summary financial information included within this announcement where, to enable comparisons with prior period performance, historical segment information for the periods ended 30 June 2017 and 31 December 2017 are restated in accordance with the revised segmental reporting structure.
+All discussion within this announcement on segmental results reflects this revised structure, the reclassification of Central Corporate Costs and the resultant prior period restatements.

-The Group's Services revenue increased by 2.3 per cent to £574.8 million (H1 2017: £562.1 million) and was up 1.4 per cent on a constant currency basis.
-Within this, Group Professional Services revenue increased by 3.0 per cent to £156.6 million (H1 2017: £152.0 million), and by 1.8 per cent on a constant currency basis, whilst Group Managed Services revenue increased by 2.0 per cent to £418.2 million (H1 2017: £410.1 million), and by 1.2 per cent on a constant currency basis.
+The Group's Services revenue increased by 2.3 per cent to £574.8 million (H1 2017: £562.1 million) and was up 1.4 per cent on a constant currency2 basis.
+Within this, Group Professional Services revenue increased by 3.0 per cent to £156.6 million (H1 2017: £152.0 million), and by 1.8 per cent on a constant currency2 basis, whilst Group Managed Services revenue increased by 2.0 per cent to £418.2 million (H1 2017: £410.1 million), and by 1.2 per cent on a constant currency2 basis.